How I Stopped Selling And Dramatically Grew My Business

 Generating new clients through referrals will save you time since you do not have to spend time cold-calling, networking, and prospecting.

-Generating new clients through referrals will make you more money because referred clients value you even before they meet you.
+Generating new clients through referrals will make you more money because referred clients value you even before they meet you making them less cost sensitive.

 Generating new clients through referrals will allow you to be the problem solver for your clients, not the salesperson to your prospects.
-A distinction most of us business owners desire.
+A distinction most business owners desire.

 As my business steadily grew from referrals, I noticed some pretty cool shifts taking place in how I did business.
 One big shift – I stopped selling.